GregBorrelly/brunch-angular-black/README.md

 app/
     assets/
         index.html
-    core/
-        scripts/
-            app.js
-        styles/
-            common.styl
     welcome/
-        scripts/
         welcome.js
-        templates/
         welcome.html
-test/
-    welcome.test.js
+        welcome.spec.js
+    app.js
+    common.styl
 ```

-There are two, let's use the word *groups*, "core" and "welcome". "core" contains the application configuration and common styles.
-You might put other things here too like user authentication, data model, etc. The "welcome" group has a template, a controller and the welcome-specific styles.
+`app.js` an `common.styl` contain the application configuration and global styles.
+You might put other things here too like user authentication, data model, etc. or maybe you put those in separate modules.
+The "welcome" group has a template, a controller and the welcome-specific styles as well as tests.

-This structure uses an awful lot of directories but can be helpful for larger projects.

 # What happens when I build?